Kalinago

-The Kalinago, also called Island Caribs or simply Caribs, are an Indigenous people of the Lesser Antilles in the Caribbean.
-They may have been related to the Mainland Caribs (Kalina) of South America, but they spoke an unrelated language known as Kalinago or Island Carib.
-They also spoke a pidgin language associated with the Mainland Caribs.
+The Kalinago, also historically known by the exonyms Island Caribs or simply Caribs, are an Indigenous people of the Lesser Antilles in the Caribbean.
+They may have been related to the Kalina of South America (historically called "Mainland Caribs"), but they spoke an unrelated language known as Kalinago or Island Carib.
+They also spoke a pidgin language associated with the Kalina.
+While various Indigenous peoples of the Lesser Antilles are sometimes referred to as "Kalinago" because that is the preferred terminology of certain Indigenous communities in Dominica and Saint Vincent and the Grenadines, it may not be accurate to refer to all of the Indigenous peoples of the Lesser Antilles throughout history as "Kalinago".

-At the time of Spanish contact, the Kalinago were one of the dominant groups in the Caribbean (the name of which is derived from "Carib", as the Kalinago were once called).
-They lived throughout north-eastern South America, Trinidad and Tobago, Barbados, the Windward Islands, Dominica, and possibly the southern Leeward Islands.
+At the time of Spanish contact, the Kalinago were one of the dominant groups in the Caribbean (the name of which is derived from "Carib", as the Kalinago were once called by Europeans).
+They lived throughout the Windward Islands, Dominica, and southern Leeward Islands, including Guadeloupe, and possibly Barbados.
 Historically, it was thought their ancestors were mainland peoples who had conquered the islands from their previous inhabitants, the Igneri.
-However, linguistic and archaeological evidence contradicts the notion of a mass emigration and conquest; the Kalinago language appears not to have been Cariban, but like that of their neighbors, the Taíno.
+However, linguistic and archaeological evidence contradicts the notion of a mass emigration and conquest; the Kalinago language appears not to have been Cariban but like that of their neighbours, the Taíno.
 Irving Rouse and others suggest that a smaller group of mainland peoples migrated to the islands without displacing their inhabitants, eventually adopting the local language but retaining their traditions of a South American origin.

+Recent archaeological research in Grenada has further refined this understanding, suggesting that the "Island Caribs" of the historic period may have been composed of two distinct groups: the "Caraïbe" (likely the long-term Indigenous inhabitants who produced Suazan Troumassoid pottery) and the "Galibis" (newer arrivals from the mainland who produced Cayo pottery).

-In the early colonial period, the Kalinago had a reputation as warriors who raided neighboring islands.
+In the early colonial period, the Kalinago had a reputation as warriors who raided neighbouring islands.
 According to the tales of Spanish conquistadors, the Kalinago were cannibals who regularly ate roasted human flesh.
-(This is where the word cannibal comes from.)
-There is no hard evidence of Caribs eating human flesh, though one historian points out it might have been seldomly done as means of taunting or even frightening their Arawak enemies.
-The Kalinago and their descendants continue to live in the Antilles, notably on the island of Dominica.
+There is no hard evidence of the Kalinago eating human flesh, though one historian points out it might have been seldomly done as means of taunting or even frightening their Arawak enemies.
+The Kalinago and their descendants continue to live in the Antilles, notably on Dominica.
 The Garifuna, who share common ancestry with the Kalinago, also live principally in Central America.

 Name

 The exonym Caribe was first recorded by Christopher Columbus.
 One hypothesis for the origin of Carib is that it means "brave warrior".
 Its variants, including the English word Carib, were then adopted by other European languages.
 Early Spanish explorers and administrators used the terms Arawak and Caribs to distinguish the peoples of the Caribbean, with Carib reserved for Indigenous groups that they considered hostile and Arawak for groups that they considered friendly.

 The Kalinago language endonyms are Karifuna (singular) and Kalinago (plural).
-The name was officially changed from 'Carib' to 'Kalinago' in Dominica in 2015.
+The name was officially changed from "Carib" to "Kalinago" in Dominica in 2015.